 Have you asked your C compiler vendor what the accuracy of their math library functions are?
 What the accuracy of the decimal to/from binary conversions are?
 If they use independent testing of their math library?

-The C computer language was recently revised and is now known as C99; the older versions (ANSI C89, ISO C90, ISO C95) are no longer standards.
-FPCE (Floating-Point C Extensions) is one of the new large features added to C99 by the NCEG (Numerical C Extensions Group).
+The C computer language was recently revised and is now known as C11; the older versions (ANSI C89, ISO C90, ISO C95, ISO C99) are no longer standards.
+FPCE (Floating-Point C Extensions) was one of the large features added to C99 by the NCEG (Numerical C Extensions Group).
 I have written a FPCE Test Suite to check C and C++ compilers, headers and math libraries for compliance to the FPCE part of C99, to check the accuracy of the math library, as well as the accuracy of decimal to/from binary conversions of the I/O library.
 It also checks compilers for improper code generation "optimizations" that change the meaning of code and the numeric values computed.
 There are tests for both real and complex.
 C11 added a few numeric related items.

 Here are some free sample tests that you may try (to download, try Shift along with Left mouse button):

 An alternative way to get those (and more) sample files is here Windows zip format or Linux tar+gzip format or FTP via ftp://ftp.tybor.com with the userid of "anonymous"

 A proposal, via a Technical Report, is the basis of adding support for IEEE-754 (2008 edition) decimal floating-point to the C language.
 I have written a test suite to check a C compiler's conformance to that proposal.